 Aggression in dogs is cause for concern in many dog owners.
-Aggression is defined as the threat of harm to another individual involving snarling, growling, snapping, biting, barking, and/or lunging.
+Aggression is defined as the threat of harm to another individual involving snarling, growling, snapping, biting, barking, or lunging.
 Understanding the contributing factors in aggression can often help in the treatment of aggression.
 The most common reason for aggression is fear, but occasionally other factors contribute to aggression.
-Aggression, whatever the cause, is a very serious issue that should only be treated by working with a veterinary behaviorist that can work with you individually on behavior modification techniques.
+Aggression, whatever the cause, is a very serious issue that should only be treated by a veterinary behaviorist that can work with you individually on behavior modification techniques.

 Aggression due to Medical Problems

-This most often happens when a mother protects her young pups.
+Protective aggression most often happens when a mother protects her young pups.

-Dogs often attempt to protect resources that they control.
+Dogs often attempt to protect resources they control.
 A dog may guard valuable resources such as food, toys, and a bed, but they may also guard less valuable resources such as bits of trash.
 In guarding these resources, they can use techniques such as growling, snapping, and even biting to maintain the control over the resource.

-When a dog is prevented from doing something that they want or forced to do something that they do not want to do, they can become frustrated and direct aggression towards the nearest animal or person.
-This same idea can be seen in people.
+When a dog is prevented from doing something they want or forced to do something they do not want to do, they can become frustrated and direct aggression towards the nearest animal or person.
+The same concept applies to people.
 When a person puts money into a vending machine and no food or drink comes out, they become frustrated and often turn to aggression (hitting, kicking, or pushing the vending machine).
-In dogs, this can be seen in cases where they are physically held back by their collar or forced into a kennel.
+In dogs, examples of frustration aggression include aggression resulting from being physically held back by their collar or forced into a kennel.

 Dogs naturally live in groups, typically including both other dogs and humans.
 As in any group situation, leaders and followers naturally emerge.
 The leaders tend to take charge of a situation and the resources available.
 Just as in human situations, if more than one individual wants to be the leader, fights can break out.
 When a lower ranking individual attempts to take control of a situation or a resource (e.g., food bowls or spots on the couch), the leader (or the one who perceives themselves as the leader) will attempt to regain control.
-This type of aggression is most common in intact male dogs, but can occur in females and neutered dogs as well.
+Social aggression is most common in intact male dogs, but can occur in females and neutered dogs as well.
 Neutering a male dog along with behavioral training may help to reduce social aggression.

 What to Do